BooDeer/BooDeer/README.md

 ## Hi there, I'm BooDeer.
-## I am currently an IT student.
-I enjoy coding and discovering new technologies. 👋
+I am currently an IT student.
+I enjoy coding and discovering new technologies.😼

 <br />
 <div align=center>